lindseysim/templatize/README.md

 Templatize has no inherent support for partials -- though as Templatize maps and renders on runtime, it is not really necessary.

-#### Architecture ####
+#### Architecture differences ####

 Templatize is data-binding-orientated.
 That it, it traverses the data bindings provided, and looks for tags in the template code that would be associated with said data binding.
-This results in potential artifacts such as [missing bindings](#missing-bindings).
+This results in [potential artifacts from unresolved template tags](#missing-bindings) unless the `clean` parameter is set.

-Additionally, Templatize looks outside-in.
-For example, in a nested function, the outside section is handled first, then the inner section.

-For example, the below code, because the sections 'overlap', will first handle the `{{#one}}...{{/one}}` section (because it comes first while traversing the data binding), hiding the opening tag `{{#two}}` and leaving behind the unpaired `{{/two}}` tag, which will be assumed in error and unhandled (unless the cleanup parameter is set).

-Mustache parses templates before rendering and maps all recognized markup locations.
-This introduces a bit of an overhead when first rendering a template and subsequently, Templatize can be faster for the first run.
-However, the preprocessed map is cached in Mustache and all subsequent renders that use the same template are greatly improved in speed.
-If the same template is reused multiple times and speed is of the essence, Mustache may be a better choice.
+Mustache is template-oriented in that it first maps the template, finding all valid tags, then replaces them, if found, with the associated value in the data-binding object.

 &nbsp;